 - Have the person being tested sit in the chair, 10 feet from the chart.
 Make sure the chart is level with his or her eyes.

 - Have the person being tested cover one eye.
 If he or she uses eyeglasses for distance vision, the glasses should be worn during the test.

 - Shine the flashlight on each line of the chart, while the person you are testing reads the letters out loud.
 Continue to the bottom row or until the letters are too difficult for the person to see.

-- Write down the number of the smallest line seen correctly (the line with the majority of the letters correctly identified).
+- Write down the number of the smallest line seen correctly (the line with more than half of the letters correctly identified).

 - Now repeat the test with the other eye covered and record the results.

 What Are Normal Scores for Home Eye Testing?

 A child should be able to see the 20/40 line by age 3 or 4 and the 20/30 line by age 5.
 If you test your child several times on different days and your child cannot see the expected line of print or cannot see the same line with each eye, he or she may have an eye problem.
 You should have your child evaluated by a physician.

 An older child or adult should be reading the 20/20 line.
 You should arrange for a medical eye examination by an ophthalmologist if there are abnormal results.